-I've visited a lot of places this year and it's hard to pick my favourites, but I instantly think of two: Nova Scotia and Saskatchewan.
+I've visited a lot of places lately and it's hard to pick my favourites, but I instantly think of two: Nova Scotia and Saskatchewan.

 I had the chance to do some of the Cabot Trail on a motorcycle as well as play on some of the most beautiful golf courses in Canada, including the beautiful Cabot Links in Cape Breton.
 I remember getting close to an eagle, a real one, who was on the field while I was playing.
 What an experience!